-Application closing date (fall)

-Priority Date

-C4 E And first time first year aturdants accounted for towns other than the Yes No

-C15 Are first-time, first-year students accepted for terms other than the fall? х

-iaii:

-C16 Notification to applicants of admission decision sent (fill in one only)

-0.0 ( o o)

-Х On a rolling basis beginning

-By (date):

-Other:

-047 Bonks policy for admitted applicants (fill in any only)

-C17 Reply policy for admitted applicants (fill in one only)

-Must reply by (date):

-No set date

-Х Must reply by May 1st or within weeks if notified thereafter

-Other:

-Deadline for housing deposit (MMDD):

-Amount of housing deposit: \$225.00

-Refundable if student does not enroll?

-Retaildable if student does not enroll:

-Х Yes, in full

-Yes, in part

-No

--

-C18 Deferred admission

-Dage very institution allow students to postmens appellment offer Yes No

-Does your institution allow students to postpone enrollment after admission? x

-If yes, maximum period of postponement: 1 semester 1

-, you, -

-C19 Early admission of high school students

-Yes No

-Does your institution allow high school students to enroll as full-time,

-first-time, first-year (freshman) students one year or more before high X

-school graduation?

-C20 Common Application: Question removed from CDS.
-(Initiated during 20) 006-2007 cycle)

-C24 C22: Early Decision and Early Action Blanc

-C21-C22: Early Decision and Early Action Plans

-C24 Early Decision

-621 Larry Decision Yes No

-Does your institution offer an early decision plan (an admission plan 110

-that permits students to apply and be notified of an admission decision

-well in advance of the regular notification date and that asks students to X

-commit to attending if accepted) for first-time, first-year (freshman)

-applicants for fall enrollment?

-If "yes," please complete the following:

-First or only early decision plan closing date

-First or only early decision plan notification date

-Other early decision plan closing date

-Other early decision plan notification date

-For the Fall 2020 entering class:

-Number of early decision applications received by your institution

-Number of applicants admitted under early decision plan

-Please provide significant details about your early decision plan:
+C15 Are first-time, first-year students accepted for terms other than the fall? х C16 Notification to applicants of admission decision sent (fill in one only) Х On a rolling basis beginning (date): By (date): Other: C17 Reply policy for admitted applicants (fill in one only) X Must reply by (date): No set date Must reply by May 1st or within Other: weeks if notified ed thereafter Deadline for housing deposit (MMDD): Amount of housing deposit: \$225.00 Refundable if student does not enroll?
+X Yes, in full Yes, in part No C18 Deferred admission Yes No Does your institution allow students to postpone enrollment after If yes, maximum period of postponement: 1 semester X C40 C19 Early admission of high school students Yes No Does your institution allow high school students to enroll as full-time, first-time, first-year (freshman) students one year or more before high school graduation? х C20 Common Application: Question removed from CDS.
+(Initiated during 200 06-2007 cycle) C21-C22: Early Decision and Early Action Plans C21 Early Decision Yes No Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit t attending if accepted) for first-time, first-year (freshman) applicants for fall enrollment? to X If "yes," please complete the following: First or only early decision plan closing date First or only early decision plan notification date Other early decision plan closing date Other early decision plan notification date - - - For the Fall 2021 entering class: Number of early decision applications received by your institution Number of applicants admitted under early decision plan Please provide significant details about your early decision plan: - - C22 Early action Do you have a nonbinding early action plan whereby students are notified Yes No No of an admission decision well in advance of the regular notification date but do not have to commit to attending your college? ut х